OXFORD GUIDE TO ENGLISH GRAMMAR

 Something unfortunate

 was waiting at the side of the road.happened.
+The man

+runs along the beach every morning.
 Intransitive verbs usually express actions (people doing things) and events (things

 happening).